riotgas/file2db/README.md

 1) Method for calculate maxlength of columns in file for using to describe table in database

-2) Class for choosing Database and for seting configuration
+2) Class for choosing Database and for settings configuration

 3) Method creates table in database for our records from file

 4) Method or class for reading from file and inserting to database

 5) Class for logging all events